This guide outlines the key facts you need to know about furlough leave

 Q: In the case of a serious workplace outbreak is there any support available?

 If numerous cases of coronavirus appear in a workplace and there is a serious risk of a local outbreak, employers are advised to initially contact their local authority.
 An outbreak control team may be assigned to help some employers manage a large outbreak if necessary.
-The local public health experts, who will liaise as necessary with the employers, will also get involved if outbreaks occur in health or care settings including hospital or care home, prisons, special needs schools and any other setting where there is a risk of a local outbreak.
+The local public health experts, who will liaise as necessary with the employers, will also get involved if outbreaks occur in health or care settings including hospitals or care homes, prisons, special needs schools and any other setting where there is a risk of a local outbreak.

 Some workers may be self-isolating because they are a member of the same household as someone who has symptoms or has tested positive for coronavirus and so the workplace will not necessarily be the source and may not have widespread infection.
 Workers who think workplace contacts have triggered successive test and trace notifications are advised by the Government to ask their employer what further mitigating actions could be taken to reduce the risk such as using screens, or putting staff in cohorts to reduce the number of people each person has contact with.